KhronosGroup/Vulkan-Hpp/docs/Usage.md

 CMake provides the [FindVulkan module](https://cmake.org/cmake/help/latest/module/FindVulkan.html), which may be used to source the Vulkan SDK and Vulkan headers on your system.

 When invoking CMake, make sure to provide the following UUID to enable CMake's experimental support for the C++ standard library module.
-This may also be set in a [CMake preset file](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#configure-preset), in the `cacheVariables` key for a configure preset.
+This may also be set before your `project()` call, or in a [CMake preset file](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#configure-preset) in the `cacheVariables` key for a configure preset.
+Note that the UUID may change across CMake versions.
+To find it for your specific version, check out the correct release tag and look for `CMAKE_EXPERIMENTAL_CXX_IMPORT_STD` in [Help/dev/experimental.rst](https://gitlab.kitware.com/cmake/cmake/-/blob/master/Help/dev/experimental.rst).

 ```bash
 cmake -DCMAKE_EXPERIMENTAL_CXX_IMPORT_STD=d0edc3af-4c50-42ea-a356-e2862fe7a444 ...